WebAssembly/stack-switching/proposals/tasks/Explainer.md

 continue execution (using a `$go_ahead` event), or it can be told to cancel itself (using a `$cancel_thread` event).

-This is at the top-level because fibers are created initially in suspended state.
+This is at the top-level because our green thread fibers are created initially in suspended state.

 The main logic of the fiber function is a copy of the `$addAllElements` logic, rewritten to accomodate the fiber protocol.